-- 30. The process for monitoring implementation of recommendations continued to build on improvements from previous years and there are good levels of engagement across the Authority.
-Working closely with managers allowed for greater understanding of the challenges faced and in ensuring practical recommendations were made and alternative solutions considered in order to address risk. - 31.
-The Service maintained regular contact with the Head of Corporate Resources throughout the year and provided key reports and information to the Audit and Risk Committee, which with regular updates from the Service has the opportunity to challenge progress and outcomes.
-This includes asking senior managers to provide updates as necessary where there is felt of be a significant risk or concern.
-This process has provided an effective method for obtaining assurance during 2017/18.
+- 33. The process for monitoring implementation of recommendations continued to build on improvements from previous years and there are good levels of engagement across the Authority.
+Working closely with managers allowed for greater understanding of the challenges faced and in ensuring practical recommendations were made and alternative solutions considered in order to address risk. - 34.
+The Service maintained regular contact with the Deputy Chief Executive throughout the year and provided key reports and information to the Audit and Finance

+Committee, which with regular updates from the Service has the opportunity to challenge progress and outcomes.
+This includes asking senior managers to provide updates as necessary where there is considered to be a significant risk or concern.
+This process has provided an effective method for obtaining assurance during 2021/22.